Gojay001/code-toolkit/README.md

 utils/`bbox_iou_python.py` : calculate iou in python version.

 utils/`BN_torch.py` : implementation of BN(BatchNormalization) in PyTorch.

+utils/`count_nrom.py` : count the mean and the standard deviation from datasets.

 utils/`dataset.py` : implementation of dataset in segmentation.